-&lt;sup>2Entailment does not reduce to satisfiability since the considered logic has no negation.
+&lt;sup>1Entailment does not reduce to satisfiability since the considered logic has no negation.

-This paper is a thoroughly revised version of a paper that was presented at the workshop ADSL 2020 (with no formal proceedings).
+This paper is a thoroughly revised version of a paper that was presented at the workshop ADSL 2020 (with no formal proceeding).
+Due to space restrictions, the proofs of several technical lemmas are given in Appendix.